Feature reference

 What it adds to Karpenter:

-- Container Live Migration support for eligible workloads, preserving Pod state and TCP connections when moving Pods from Node to Node (graceful fallback to traditional eviction included)
+- Container Live Migration for eligible workloads, preserving Pod state and TCP connections (graceful fallback to traditional eviction included)

 Protecting Nodes from consolidation